williamslab/ped-sim/README.md

 assign) male and female parents.

-`map_position1` is likewise a genetic position in centiMorgans and should correspond to the female genetic position.
+`map_position1` is likewise a genetic position in centiMorgans and should correspond to the female genetic position if given.

 <!--TODO: link to 23andMe map-->